 Advising information is located on Blackboard, including timeline, program of study tracking, course sequencing, RVE registration information, graduation information, and program updates.
-To access, (a) login to Blackboard, (b) click the Organizations tab in the top right corner, and (c) go to the Literacy Program Advising and Information Organization to find all documents.
+To access, (a) login to Blackboard, (b) click the Organizations option in the main menu, and (c) go to the Literacy Program Advising Organization to find all documents.
 You are responsible for regularly checking the advising organization to maintain your program of study and desired program completion timeline.

-Grading
+• Grading

 Grading Scale

 Grade Range

-A = 94 - 100%
+А = 94 - 100%

-A- =90-93%
+A- = 90 - 93%

 B+ = 85 - 89%

 В = 80 - 84%

-C =75-79%
+С = 75 - 79%

 F = below 75%